BogosB/helloworld/README.md

 ### PLANNED FEATURES

 Here are the features to be implemented:
- -Menu for the player
+- Menu for the player
- -More types of enemies and their respective strategies -Implementation of more varieties of weapons
+- More types of enemies and their respective strategies
+- Implementation of more varieties of weapons
- -Sprite animations
+- Sprite animations
- -More map designs
+- More map designs

 Estas classes podem ser encontradas nos seguintes ficheiros:
 - [Game](https://github.com/FEUP-LPOO-2021/lpoo-2021-g32/blob/f3035f408114fa01f72dd7e44e898348d4b1e3ca/src/main/java/com/lpoo/fallout/controller/Game.java#L14)